 As an advocacy organization, we are deeply concerned about the global impact of COVID-19 especially on the African continent.
 Today, we are reaching out to request that you join the effort by Senators...
 READ MORE

 Justice for Women

-AFJN continues to work towards a more just Africa, paticulurly for women throught the Women’s Empowerment Project.
-This include educating and tackling the issues of human trafficking, child labor, domestic violence, gender-based violence in several Africa countries.
+AFJN continues to work towards a more just Africa, particularly for women through the Women’s Empowerment Project.
+This includes educating and tackling issues of human trafficking, child labor, domestic violence, and gender-based violence in several Africa countries.
 To learn more click here.

 Justice in the D R Congo During COVID-19

 AFJN proposed to the Minister of Human Rights in the D R Congo for the release of prisoners due to the COVID-19 pandemic.
 He agreed with our proposal to release prisoners with minor offenses, in detentions awaiting judgement, and those waiting to be granted presidential pardon.
 He further mentioned that such a proposal was made to the Prime Minister as well.

 AFJN fought the two major attempts in the D R Congo to undermine the constitutional structure of the government and the current elected government.
 First in June 2020, the DRC Parliament tried to fast track a passage of two laws in order to undermine the constitutional independence of the Judiciary in part to stop the new President Felix Tshisekedi from holding accountable and prosecuting former leaders who mismanaged the country.
 Then starting on July 9th thousands took to the streets across the DRC in opposition to the nomination of Mr. Ronsard Malonda, who presided over the 2019 rigged elections, to head of the National Independent Election Commission.
 AFJN sent a letter to the Assistant Secretary of State and the U.S. Ambassador to the DRC to which they replied affirming our policy proposals, namely:

 - Using U.S. diplomatic influence to oppose the illegal reforms